How to Use Artificial Intelligence in Advertising

 You might think showing your ad more frequently is good.
 But it's not.

 Traditional advertising research has shown that optimal ad frequency is at least three exposures within a brand purchase cycle.
 Traditional advertising schools say that you need to "hit" your audience with the same ad as many times as possible.
 However, repeat exposure on Facebook might actually hurt your campaign.

-That’s because Facebook’s algorithms take into account user feedback.
-If you show your ad too often, and it’s rated poorly by users, your relevance score may go down.
-“In most cases,” says Social Media Examiner, “the higher the frequency, the lower the relevance score.”
+That's because the algorithms that power Facebook ads take into account user feedback.
+If you show your ad too often, and it's rated poorly by users, your relevance score may go down.
+"In most cases," says Social Media Examiner, "the higher the frequency, the lower the relevance score."